Best German City Names: 200+ Historic & Imaginary Ideas

 Freudenberg

-The fortress of joy, a half-timbered Old Town of identical black-and-white houses cascading down the hillside in perfect symmetry
+Means fortress of joy, with a half-timbered Old Town of black-and-white houses on the hillside

 Hardenburg